ethstorage/ethstorage-doc/overview/how-ethstorage-works.md

 # How EthStorage Works

-The EthStorage network comprises two primary components:
+The EthStorage network consists of two main components:
-1. A storage contract deployed on the Ethereum L1 responsible for on-chain fee distribution and Proof of Storage verification, and
+1. A storage contract deployed on the Ethereum L1 responsible for on-chain fee distribution and Proof of Storage verification.
-2. A L2 storage network composed by es-nodes, responsible for off-chain data storage replicas and prove via continuous DA sampling.
+2. An L2 storage network composed by es-nodes, responsible for off-chain data storage replicas and prove via continuous DA sampling.

-This is the way how it works:
+This is a rough overview of how it works:

 ## Step 1/5